Hualizhouster/hualizhouster.github.io/_posts/2019-04-09-Datasourceconnection.md

     df_retailer_PLU.head()
 ```

 We can keep the attributes like 'index' and 'heading' or ignore it.
-Remember for Windows environment, we need to change the "\"  to  "/", like this: */Users/Sandy/Desktop/retailer_PLU1.xlsx*
+Remember for Windows environment, we need to change the "C:\Users\sandy\Downloads\latex images" to  "/", like this: */Users/Sandy/Desktop/retailer_PLU1.xlsx*